-2. Providing transport to regional low-cost spay-neuter clinics for pets in East Tennessee.
+1. Providing sign-ups for low-cost spay-neuter surgeries for pets in East Tennessee.
 Assisting low-income individuals to find financial aid to pay for their pet’s surgery.

 3. Through a partnership with Appalachian Feral Cat Allies, providing assistance to trap, neuter, and return feral cat colonies with caregivers so that we help reduce population & disease, as well as keeping thousands of cats from being euthanized.

 4. Providing pet food assistance to low income families who agree to get their pets spayed or neutered, and work with us to find homes for strays that they've taken in.

 5. Working with Paws of Hope Animal Wellness Center, Appalachian Feral Cat Allies, and FurSuthernLuv Rescue to provide a wide range of services for the pets and people of our communities.